Aarception/Mo-information-security-portfolio/README.md

 Dignity is not a Transactional Tactic, it can be Deliberately Designed.

+The evidence for the proposition is the consistency across months, across multiple forms of response (and non-response), across circumstantial highs and lows, etc. An adaptive approach would have reacted tactically to transactional leverage.
+Dignity refused to adapt, because it was designed to be deliberate.

 Detect, Calibrate, Validate, Dignify, Maintain, Preserve.

     I. DETECT possible design anomaly.